SteveConyers/SteveConyers/README.md

 - 🤝 I’m looking for help with **upgrading my programming skills, mindset and how to land a role in Software Development.**

-- 👨‍💻 All of my projects are available at [https://github.com/SteveConyers](https://github.com/SteveConyers)
+- 👨‍💻 All of my projects are available at [https://github.com/SteveConyers](https://github.com/SteveConyers) and uploaded weekly.

 - 💬 Ask me about **anything related to myself, my education or tech experience.**